 The mobile printer you choose should be easy to use in a sense that that person using it should be able to perform above mentioned tasks easily – without having to rely on the tech support personnel.

 I would recommend Intermac PR3 for outdoor heavy use.
-You can wear it on belt and carry it all day.
-The printer speed is 3 inches and the light weight design is easy to use.
+You can wear it on the belt and carry it all day.
+The printer speed is 3 inches, and the lightweight design is easy to use.
 Among the bigger mobile printers are HP Officejet H470B Mobile and Pentax Pocketplus.
 The Officejet printer can print for 90 minutes upon charging.
 Pentax PocketPlus is rugged and can be carried anywhere easily.
 The only drawback for Pentax PocketPlus is that it is limited to black and white printing.